jswebschmiede/mod_boilerplate/README.md

-# Simpleboilerplate - Joomla Component
+# Boilerplate Module - Joomla Module

 ## Description

-Simpleboilerplate is a base component for Joomla, serving as a starting point for developing custom components.
+Boilerplate Module is a base module for Joomla, serving as a starting point for developing custom modules.
 It provides a pre-configured structure and integrates modern development tools for efficient Joomla extension development.

 ## Features